Registering datasets in Pure

 If your dataset is so sensitive that a record describing it cannot be made public, it cannot be assigned a DOI.

 If your dataset is non-digital or held offline, add details here of where the data are stored, on what medium, and who has access.

 Insert the current year.
 Ignore the next section labelled 'Do not use'.

 This is the main contact person for the dataset and must be one of the people listed as a 'Creator' in the 'People' section.
 If this is left blank we will assume that the first named 'Creator' of the project is the main contact.

-Use this field to describe the location of data in words (e.g. Bath, UK).
+If the dataset relates to an area or location, use this field to describe it in words (e.g. Bath, UK).

-If the data were collected at a specific point, select ‘Point’ and enter the latitude and longitude separated by a comma.
+If the data was collected at a specific point, select 'Point' and enter the latitude and longitude separated by a comma.

-In this section you must tell us about any data protection, ethical, commercial or sensitivity issues that relate to your dataset.
+In this section you must tell us about the data protection, ethical, commercial or sensitivity issues that relate to your dataset.
 If you are unsure contact the Library Research Data Service for advice before saving your item for validation.
-Email: firstname.lastname@example.org.
+Email firstname.lastname@example.org.

-Tick this box if your dataset contains personal data unless they have been fully anonymised.
+Tick this box if your dataset contains personal data, unless it has been fully anonymised.

 Provide details about whether you have gained consent from participants for data sharing, and if so under what terms (for example, data anonymisation or data sharing agreements).